 If you want more reviews, ask for them — systematically.
 You can do this in a number of ways, such as having patients fill out a short written survey immediately following a visit, sending emails to patients after appointments to request a review, or sending out a link to a survey via mobile.
-It’s important to identify unhappy patients as soon as possible — preferably before they leave your facility, so you can address their issues before they vent their dissatisfaction online.

 Remember, your patients are busy people.
 Short surveys with just a few questions will get more traction.
 Make sure anything you send digitally works seamlessly and only takes a few clicks to complete.

 If you want to grow review volume on major third-party websites such as Google or industry-specific websites such as Vitals or HealthGrades, send your patients a personalized email or text asking for a review.

 FCC rules protect consumers from spam and unwanted solicitation under the TCPA and CAN-SPAM acts by requiring verbal permission to send emails, and both verbal and written permission for sending text messages.
 As an alternative, you can leverage an Online Reputation Management platform to integrate review requests with your scheduling or practice-management system, and automate the process.

 Asking patients for a review immediately following a visit is the best way to ensure the experience is fresh in your patient’s mind, and increases the likelihood they’ll write a review.
 We’ve found there’s an increase of 8 to 10 percent increase in review responses toward the middle of the week, and a 5-percent increase in responses in the morning hours compared to the afternoon.
 Timing is everything, so plan accordingly.